John5en/John5en/README.md

 - Design
 - Content Management Systems

 Want to see what I am working on?
-Here is my portfolio webpage: https://dancing-tartufo-fef2d4.netlify.app/
+Here is my portfolio website: https://dancing-tartufo-fef2d4.netlify.app/

 <!--
 **John5en/John5en** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.